Home

 • no explanation other than causality fits the factual evidence.

-Tobacco advertising has been shown to influence youth smoking uptake and prevalence and banning or restricting tobacco advertising and marketing has been shown to reduce youth smoking.
-Research from the UK, for example, examined adolescent smoking intentions and tobacco marketing before and after the implementation of restrictions on advertising through the UK’s Tobacco Advertising and Promotion Act between 2003 and 2005.13 The Act included advertising bans on billboards, cinemas and in print media, prohibition of domestic tobacco sponsorship, direct mail and on-pack promotions, and restricted point-of-sale advertising.
-The authors concluded that restrictions on tobacco advertising can significantly reduce adolescents’ smoking intentions by signifying smoking to be less normative and to be socially unacceptable.13
+Banning or restricting tobacco advertising and marketing has been shown to reduce smoking among young people.
+Research from the UK, for example, examined adolescent smoking intentions and tobacco marketing before and after the implementation of restrictions on advertising through the UK’s Tobacco Advertising and Promotion Act between 2003 and 2005.7 The Act included advertising bans on billboards, cinemas and in print media, prohibition of domestic tobacco sponsorship, direct mail and on-pack promotions, and restricted point-of-sale advertising.
+The authors concluded that restrictions on tobacco advertising can significantly reduce adolescents’ smoking intentions by signifying smoking to be less normative and to be socially unacceptable.7 A 2025 systematic review and meta-analysis of studies across countries found that bans on tobacco advertising, promotion and sponsorship were associated with a 37% reduced risk of smoking initiation and a 20% lower odds of current smoking.8

 Most forms of tobacco advertising and promotion in Australian states and territories have been incrementally banned since 1973 by federal and state legislation.[2]
 Over this period, tobacco manufacturers have adapted to restrictions by increasing activity in those areas where promotion was still allowed to occur, most notably during the early 2000s at retail outlets, through events promotions and via upgraded products and packaging.[3]
-The Internet has also become an important conduit for pro-tobacco messages.14-16 The following sub-sections provide brief discussion about these kinds of promotions; for more detail, refer to Chapter 11.
-Further discussion about smoking imagery in movies, television shows and other popular media (including the Internet) can be found in Section 5.16, and tobacco-control responses to addressing these, in Section 5.29.
+The Internet has also become an important conduit for pro-tobacco messages.9-11

 5.15.1 Point-of-sale displays

-Cigarettes are the most widely available of all consumer products in Australia, including milk and bread.17
+Cigarettes are the most widely available of all consumer products in Australia, including milk and bread.12

-It is evident that the tobacco industry responded to restrictions on advertising at point of sale and elsewhere by attempting to maximise visual impact of products on display.18 Tobacco ‘powerwalls’, common in the early 2000s, were typically eye-catching and brightly lit, forming bold blocks of colour.
-Australian tobacco companies actively engaged in ensuring that their products received prominence in the retail setting by offering financial and other incentives to retailers.19 (see also Chapter 10, Section 10.5.4.1.1)
+It is evident that the tobacco industry responded to restrictions on advertising at point of sale and elsewhere by attempting to maximise visual impact of products on display.13 Tobacco ‘powerwalls’, common in the early 2000s, were typically eye-catching and brightly lit, forming bold blocks of colour.
+Australian tobacco companies actively engaged in ensuring that their products received prominence in the retail setting by offering financial and other incentives to retailers.14 (see also Chapter 11, Section 11.9)

-While point-of-sale displays may have been intended to encourage existing smokers to select different brands, it is also likely that such displays provided reassurance to current smokers and attracted the attention of potential new young smokers, who are frequent visitors to supermarkets, milk bars and other convenience stores.18 Australian evidence shows that such displays served as a cue to buy tobacco products and appeared to undermine attempts to quit smoking.20 Australian research has also found that point-of-sale display advertising may have increased the perception among schoolchildren that cigarettes were easy to obtain, and also influenced students’ recall of particular brands.21 In contrast, the vast majority of adult smokers do not appear to make their brand selection at the point of sale.22
+While point-of-sale displays may have been intended to encourage people who currently smoke to select particular brands, it is also likely that such displays provided reassurance to people who currently smoke and therefore discouraged quitting.
+Such displays would also have attracted the attention of potential new young recruits, who are frequent visitors to supermarkets, milk bars and other convenience stores.13 Australian evidence shows that such displays served as a cue to buy tobacco products and appeared to undermine attempts to quit smoking.15 Australian research has also found that point-of-sale display advertising may have increased the perception among schoolchildren that cigarettes were easy to obtain, and also influenced students’ recall of particular brands.16 In contrast, the vast majority of adults who smoke do not appear to make their brand selection at the point of sale.17

-Exposure to point-of-sale retail tobacco advertising and promotion significantly increases the odds of smoking initiation among young people.6, 23, 24 Several systematic reviews on promotion of tobacco products at point of sale and young people have found significant associations between exposure to point-of-sale tobacco promotions and smoking initiation, susceptibility to smoking, beliefs about the ease of obtaining tobacco and increased perceptions of smoking prevalence among young people’s peers.6, 25, 26
+Exposure to point-of-sale retail tobacco advertising and promotion significantly increases the odds of smoking initiation among young people.1,18,19 Several systematic reviews on promotion of tobacco products at point of sale and young people have found significant associations between exposure to point-of-sale tobacco promotions and smoking initiation, susceptibility to smoking, beliefs about the ease of obtaining tobacco and increased perceptions of smoking prevalence among young people’s peers.1,20,21

 A 2016 meta-analysis found the odds of having tried smoking were about 1.6 times higher for children and young people who were frequently exposed to point-of-sale tobacco promotion, compared with those who were less frequently exposed.
-Moreover, the odds of being susceptible to future smoking among never-smokers were approximately 1.3 times higher for children and young people frequently exposed to point-of-sale tobacco promotion, compared with those less frequently exposed.24
+Moreover, the odds of being susceptible to future smoking among people who have never smoked were approximately 1.3 times higher for children and young people frequently exposed to point-of-sale tobacco promotion, compared with those less frequently exposed.19

 The display of tobacco products at point of sale was banned in Australian states and territories during the 2000s—see Section 11.4.

-Over the course of the phasing in of the UK point-of-sale display ban, (2012–2015), researchers explored the impact of the ban before, during and after, on young never smokers.27 The study found both partial and full implementation of the display ban to be followed by a reduction in smoking susceptibility among adolescents.
-Post ban, researchers recorded a reduction in brand awareness, with most young never smokers after the ban perceiving tobacco to be unappealing and smoking unacceptable.
-Most young never smokers showed support for the ban.27 Similarly, research examining adolescents’ perceptions of tobacco accessibility and smoking norms and attitudes in response to the tobacco point of sale display bans in Scotland found significant declines in adolescents’ perceived access of tobacco as well as significant declines in positive smoking attitudes.
-However, there was no change in perceived positive smoking norms.28
+Over the course of the phasing in of the UK point-of-sale display ban, (2012–2015), researchers explored the impact of the ban before, during and after, on young people who had never smoked.22 The study found both partial and full implementation of the display ban to be followed by a reduction in smoking susceptibility among adolescents.
+Post ban, researchers recorded a reduction in brand awareness, with most young people who had never smoked perceiving tobacco to be unappealing and smoking unacceptable.
+Most young people who had never smoked showed support for the ban.22 Similarly, research examining adolescents’ perceptions of tobacco accessibility and smoking norms and attitudes in response to the tobacco point of sale display bans in Scotland found significant declines in adolescents’ perceived access of tobacco as well as significant declines in positive smoking attitudes.
+However, there was no change in perceived positive smoking norms.23

 5.15.2 Event marketing

-In Australia29 and overseas,30, 31 the tobacco industry has targeted young adults by sponsoring a range of events such as fashion shows, dance parties and music events, often staged in bars and nightclubs.
-Young adults are of key importance to the industry, providing a pool of experimenters and uncommitted smokers.
+In Australia9 and overseas,24,25 the tobacco industry has targeted young adults by sponsoring a range of events such as fashion shows, dance parties and music events, often staged in bars and nightclubs.
+Young adults are of key importance to the industry, providing a pool of experimenters.

-Harper and Martin identify several ways in which event marketing is strategically important to the tobacco industry:29
+Harper and Martin identify several ways in which event marketing is strategically important to the tobacco industry:9

 • such events promote brand loyalty